-The PIC (Programmable Intelligent Computers) and STM (by STMicroelectronics) microcontroller product lines have ranked among the top MCUs on the market for more than a decade.
+The PIC (Programmable Intelligent Computers, by Microchip) and STM (by ST Microelectronics) microcontroller product lines have ranked among the top MCUs on the market for more than a decade.

 A Brief Introduction

 It is also worth noting that ARM Holdings was founded in 1990 as a spin-off from the Acorn Computer Group and Apple.

 The original Peripheral Interface Controller (for which PIC was initially named) was designed to improve the I/O performance of General Instrument’s CP1600, a 16-bit CPU.

 The original design shared similarities to Acorn’s RISC designs, which came later.
 The PIC family was focused on supporting ROM- and EPROM-based programmable channel controllers early on.

-The PIC-32 family includes boards a wide variety of on-board peripherals, including UARTs, serial communication capabilities, programmable memory, motor controls and more.
-Third-party and open-source tools are also supported.
+The PIC-32 family includes boards with various onboard peripherals, including UARTs, serial communication capabilities, programmable memory, motor controls, etc.

 Comparing the STM32 vs. PIC32